ptmclean/cfn-nested/README.md

 undefined:

 ### stackExists
-Checks for exsistance of the stack
+Checks for existence of the stack
 ```
 stackExists()
 ```